-Mark your calendar!
-In late 2022 Alba Thermal Springs & Spa is opening in an expansive 15-hectare space with luxury bathing experiences, spa treatments and wellness rituals.
+Alba Thermal Springs & Spa offers an expansive 15-hectare space with luxury bathing experiences, spa treatments and wellness rituals.

-The property will also be home to a 120-seat restaurant called Thyme, featuring an all-day Mediterranean-inspired menu of local, seasonal produce created by Karen Martini.
+The property is also home to a 120-seat restaurant called Thyme, featuring an all-day Mediterranean-inspired menu of local, seasonal produce created by award-winning chef Karen Martini.
 Enjoy your meal on the rooftop terrace and soak in the serenity.